pixeldrift64/Wonde-App/README.md

 </p>

 ## Wonde Example App
 This Application uses the Wonde API to display information about the lessons and classes that an employee of a school will have in the current week.
+It is quite a basic app as it is only an example, but could be expanded on to provide more data from the Wonde API.

+In order to satisfy the User Story and display all their classes and students for a given week, I am fetching their lessons for the week, and then displaying a list of students for each class assigned to the lessons that they are the teacher for.

 ### Getting Started
 This project can be run locally using Docker and Laravel Sail.
 To get started, run the following commands: